sa-mw-dach/manuela-dev/tekton/README.md

 ## Versioning and Tagging

 These pipelines use git tags in the dev repository to maintain the state which build number is current per component.
 The task [bumpversion](tasks/bumpversion.yaml) retrieves the component version from its VERSION file in the dev repo.
-It then searches for the highest tag matching "build-<COMPONENTNAME>-<VERSION>-*".
-In case it doesn't find one, it assumes "build-<COMPONENTNAME>-<VERSION>-0".
-The task then increases the build number (after the last dash) and tags the repo accordingly to form a tag in the form "build-<COMPONENTNAME>-<VERSION>-<BUILD>".
+It then searches for the highest tag matching "build-COMPONENTNAME-VERSION-*".
+In case it doesn't find one, it assumes "build-COMPONENTNAME-VERSION-0".
+The task then increases the build number (after the last dash) and tags the repo accordingly to form a tag in the form "build-COMPONENTNAME-VERSION-BUILD".
 These tags can be pushed to origin in a later task.

-OCI Images are tagged with "<VERSION>-<BUILD>" since the component name is already reflected in the image name.
+OCI Images are tagged with "VERSION-BUILD" since the component name is already reflected in the image name.

 ## Open issues

 * A failure in the [test-all](pipelines/test-all.yaml) pipeline does not cause the [build-and-test](pipelines/build-and-test.yaml) pipeline to fail.

 * A rerun of a pipeline run is launched with a generic name, i.e. without the component name.

+* The VERSION of a component should only be increased, never decreased.
+Otherwise the clenaup task will remove the wrong tags, since it tries to keep the "highest" version tags.